google/or-tools/ortools/sat/doc/reference.md

 ```python
 CpModel.NewOptionalIntervalVar(self, start, size, end, is_present, name)
 ```
-Creates an optional interval var from start, size, end, and is_present.
+Creates an optional interval var from start, size, end and is_present.

 An optional interval variable is a constraint, that is itself used in other constraints like NoOverlap.
 This constraint is protected by an is_present